-In the South American jungle supplies of nitroglycerin are needed at a remote oil field.
+In the Central American jungle supplies of nitroglycerin are needed at a remote oil field.
 The oil company pays four men to deliver the supplies in two trucks.
 A tense rivalry develops between the two sets of drivers and on the rough remote roads the slightest jolt can result in death.Written by

 Col Needham <firstname.lastname@example.org>

 9 of 10 people found this review helpful.